sksamuel/tribune/README.md

 ### Custom Errors

-As mentioned earlier, the type used for errors is `Violation` and we can provide our own instances of `Violation` when errors occur.
+As mentioned earlier, the type used for errors is `Violation` and by default all errors are instances of `DefaultViolation`.
+However we can provide our own instances of `Violation`.
 This allows us to introduce a richer type system for errors as well as provide customized error messages instead of the default `"$field has invalid value: $value"`.

 At a basic level, a custom `Violation` can include no context at all.